cjlennon-dev/pattern-modular-design/patterns.md

-# Patterns for building AWS Building Blocks
+# Pattern: Modular design

-The patterns below may help you as you and your team build inter-operable AWS Building Blocks.
+The patterns below may help you as you and your team build inter-operable components

 ## Pattern.
 Global (per project) css styling